Men in Black poster

 The inciting incident occurs at 11 minutes when Edwards is brought to MIB headquarters and given "the choice" - he can return to his normal life with his memory wiped, or join MIB and leave his entire identity behind.
 His old world is disrupted; he cannot unknow what he's seen..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This illustrates the protagonist's commitment to Edwards actively chooses to join MIB, accepting that James Edwards will cease to exist.
+This reveals the protagonist's commitment to Edwards actively chooses to join MIB, accepting that James Edwards will cease to exist.
 He becomes Agent J, receiving his suit, weapon, and neuralyzer.
 This is his irreversible choice to enter the new world and leave his old identity behind., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False defeat: The Bug captures Laurel and they discover the galaxy is missing.
 The stakes raise dramatically - it's not just about one alien, but preventing galactic war.
 The Arquillians issue ultimatum: deliver the galaxy or Earth is destroyed.
 The fun and games are over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (73% through) represents the emotional nadir.
 Here, Agent K is eaten/killed by the Bug at the port.
 J loses his mentor and partner.
 This is J's darkest moment - alone, outmatched, with Laurel captured and K gone.
-The "whiff of death" is literal: K appears to die., indicates the protagonist at their lowest point.
+The "whiff of death" is literal: K appears to die., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 J remembers K's lesson: "Don't ever let them see you scared."
 He provokes the Bug, combining K's wisdom with his own street-smart attitude.
 He gets K and Laurel out by making the Bug vulnerable through its arrogance., demonstrating the transformation achieved throughout the journey.